Media got a surprise early look at Pokémon: Let’s Go at the Nintendo VSUK event this weekend.

 As you might expect then, this was very much a mechanic-focused demo of Pokemon: Let’s Go.
 There were no story hints or clues about how faithful this is going to be to Pokemon Yellow.
 Basically, we had a few trainer battles with the only dialogue being a bit of banter, then we caught a lot of wild Pokemon.
 What’s immediately clear though, is that the interface offers the right balance of simplicity and complexity for players old and new.

-Obviously there’s a huge graphical upgrade with well-rounded models, gorgeous lighting and noticeable weather effects with bushes rustling and moving in the wind.
+Obviously there’s a huge graphical upgrade from Pokemon Yellow with well-rounded models, gorgeous lighting and noticeable weather effects with bushes rustling and moving in the wind.
 The battles are also heavily active, animated affairs with trainers throwing out balls and each Mon able to show off their skills in glorious HD.

 Pokemon Sun and Moon really set the tone for this and you should absolutely check that out while you wait for Pokemon: Let’s Go.